 Co Founding Member of Outlaws For The Cross

-Prior to answering Gods calling and coming over to CHH DJ 3 Nails performances in the secular music scene included opening for iconic artists such as Bone Thugs and Harmony and playing Saint Andrews Hall in Detroit for a secular festival Wicked Stock that included artists from Strange Music as well as Psychopathic Records.
+Prior to answering Gods calling and coming over to CHH 3 Nails performances in the secular music scene included opening for iconic artists such as Bone Thugs and Harmony and playing Saint Andrews Hall in Detroit for a secular festival Wicked Stock that included artists from Strange Music as well as Psychopathic Records.

 Some of his musical influences include YelaWolf, Bone Thugs And Harmony, Macklemore and many others.

 Who is DJ B Saved?
 Why the skull mask?

 DJ B Saved is the newest member of the band.
 He brings a whole new dynamic and energy to the band .

 The mask obviously draws attention and gets people to listen to what we have to say but there is more than meets the eye.